 Historically, it has operated in New York and New Jersey, while headquartered in New York City, New York.
 But a recent acquisition in Florida has expanded the bank’s market and led to an increase in profit and a successful few years along with it.

 Since 2014, VLY has kept its quarterly dividend level at $0.11 per share, or $0.44 per share, annually.
-It maintains an impressive yet sustainable dividend rate of 4.7% by controlling its loan losses and keeping a successful operation in Florida.
-Its trailing 4.7% dividend yield is considerably higher than the 2.0% industry average, and its 55.7% payout ratio makes the company a powerhouse dividend payer.
+It maintains a meaningful yet sustainable dividend yield of 3.6% by controlling its loan losses and keeping a successful operation in Florida.
+The trailing 3.3% dividend yield is higher than the 3.0% industry average, and its 41.1% payout ratio is within the ideal range.

-While no longer as cheap as it was earlier in 2020, VLY is still 23% below its 52-week high and trending upward.
-The company has a successful cost-management strategy that has allowed it to grow net interest income by 27% in the last quarter and improve its efficiency ratio from 79% to 48%.
-These results demonstrate financial strength in a quarter that devastated most other regional banks, indicating VLY’s reliability and potential for long-term success.
+While no longer as cheap as it was earlier in August of last year, VLY has slowed its growth rate since June 2021 — the slowdown is unlikely to last much longer, however, if analysts are correct in their EPS estimates.
+The company has a successful cost-management strategy that has allowed it to grow net interest income by 27% in the last year and improve its efficiency ratio from 79% to 48%.
+These results demonstrate financial strength in a year that devastated most other regional banks, indicating VLY’s reliability and potential for long-term success.